 What to do with

 Different grades of paper are used to produce a range of everyday items – from newspapers and magazines to advertising leaflets, brochures, telephone directories, catalogues and good old fashioned sheets of paper.
-Paper is a recyclable material; however it is important to note that not all types of paper are accepted in your household recycling collections.
+On the whole, paper is a recyclable material but there are exceptions and it is important to note that not all types of paper are accepted in your household recycling collections.
 Your local council will be able to advise you on the items it can accept.

 Newspapers, magazines, advertising leaflets, small brochures, envelopes (without windows) and paper - these are widely collected by most councils and can be put in your recycling bin unless your council has told you otherwise.